pivotal-cf/simplesamlphp-for-cf/README.md

 This is a code fork for the simplesamlphp in it's configured, ready to deploy to Cloud Foundry format.

-This is used for the PCF Ops Manager team for development purposes.
+This is used for the PCF App SSO team for development purposes.
+It was forked from the OpsManager team's fork.
+* The App SSO team pushed this app to PWS (api.run.pivotal.io).
+* It is pushed as user pcf-app-sso@pivotal.io (password is in lpass).
+* It runs in the `app-sso` org, in the `development` space.
+* The URL of pushed app: https://simplesaml-sfo-devplan.cfapps.io
+* The Metadata URL of pushed app: https://simplesaml-sfo-devplan.cfapps.io/saml2/idp/metadata.php
+* There is a manifest.yml, so you can re-push this app from the top-level directory of this repo with:
+  1. `cf api api.run.pivotal.io`
+  1. `cf login`
+  1. `cf push`

+### Hard-coded users

 User login: admin / password <br />
 Additional user login: user / password <br />